SpongePowered/SpongeDocs/source/plugin/injection.rst

 Config Directory
 ~~~~~~~~~~~~~~~~

-The recommended way to obtain your config file is through Guice, along with the @ConfigFile annotation.
+The recommended way to obtain your config file is through Guice, along with the :javadoc:`ConfigDir` annotation.

 .. tip::